 I didn’t want to be bogged down by a truck full of things each and every time I moved.

-So I cut and I cut.
+Leaving everything behind meant I cut and I cut.
 It felt as though I was hacking off my skin.
-It felt as though I was loosing my arms, legs, hair, and eyes.
-I wondered how people would recognize me without my red painted nightstand, my textbooks from graduate school, or my tin rooster that had sat in my kitchen for the past 5 years.
+It felt as though I was losing my arms, legs, hair, and eyes.
+I wondered how people would recognize me without my red-painted nightstand, my textbooks from graduate school, or my tin rooster that had sat in my kitchen for the past 5 years.
 All of these “things” that I thought made up who I was.

 And then it dawned on me.
 My life is far richer, far more valuable, and far more expressive than a pile of stuff and an empty apartment.

 None of these things were who I was.
 None of it was a true expression of me.